woman sticking out her tongue with a challenging expression

 • Alcohol intolerance.
 Intolerance refers to a metabolic deficiency in the way that our body processes alcohol.
 It is passed down genetically, and symptoms are typically less severe than an allergy.
 Symptoms of intolerance include skin flushing, upset stomach, inflammation, low blood pressure, headache, and a stuffy nose.

 • Allergy.
 An allergy is an immune system response to one or more ingredients in alcohol.
 The severity of allergic reactions varies from person to person.
 Less severe reactions may include rashes, itching, swelling, and severe stomach pain.
-Severe allergic reactions can cause anaphylaxis — trouble breathing, vomiting, dangerously low blood pressure, or swelling.
+Severe allergic reactions can cause anaphylaxis which may include trouble breathing, vomiting, dangerously low blood pressure, and swelling.
 Anaphylaxis is life-threatening and requires immediate medical attention.

 Blood tests can help identify an intolerance or allergy to alcohol.
 If we suspect that our swollen tongue is caused by an allergy or intolerance, it’s best to consult with a physician for individual medical instruction.